 Susanna - Go Dig My Grave

-As an artist he has appeared to be fearless in all her choices.
-She has induced goosebumps in her original interpretations of everything from Dolly Parton to ACDC – songs few others has dared to tackle.
-“Sonata Mix Dwarf Cosmos” from 2007 was the first one containing only Susannas own songs.
-Curiously enough one of her most sworn fans, American singer, songwriter and actor Will Oldham aka Bonnie Prince Billy, released his own new re-recorded version of the album last year.
+As an artist, she's appeared to be fearless in all her choices.
+She's induced goosebumps in her original interpretations of everything from Dolly Parton to ACDC – songs few others have dared to tackle.
+Sonata Mix Dwarf Cosmos from 2008 was the first album containing only Wallumrød's own songs.
+Curiously enough, one of her most sworn fans, American singer, songwriter and actor, Will Oldham aka Bonnie Prince Billy, released his own new re-recorded version of the album last year.

-Susanna and Baroque harpist Giovanna Pessi released ‘If Grief Could Wait’ with ECM in 2011.
-On the album the two interpret Purcell, Cohen, and Susannas own music.
-This remarkable album mixed music from the baroque, singer/songwriters from the 70´s and newer music.
-The project also did the evocative final concerts in Molde Cathedral at Moldejazz 2012 – a concert people still talk about.
+Wallumrød and baroque harpist, Giovanna Pessi, released If Grief Could Wait with ECM in 2011.
+On the album, the two interpret Henry Purcell and Leonard Cohen, alongside Susanna's own music.
+This remarkable album mixed music from the baroque, singer/songwriters from the 70s and newer music.
+The project also did the atmospheric final concerts in Molde Cathedral at Moldejazz back in 2012 – a concert people still talk about.

-In 2019 Susanna and her musicians will close the festival in the same place.
-Pessi and Susanna resumed their collaboration with the album “Go Dig My Grave” in 2018.
-Together with the young accordion-player Ida Løvli Hidle and fiddle player and folk-singer Tuva Livsdatter Syvertsen (Valkyrien), they interpret old and new songs: gloomy blues from old 78-records, baroque music and no less beautiful-solemn new songs.
-Always at the centre is Susannas very communicative voice and expression, sometimes giving associations to female artists like Joni Mitchell and Judy Collins and other times to the experimental operatic Klaus Nomi.
+This year, Wallumrød and her musicians are closing the festival at the same venue.
+Pessi and Wallumrød resumed their collaboration with the album Go Dig My Grave in 2018.
+Together with the young accordion-player, Ida Løvli Hidle, and fiddle player and folk-singer, Tuva Livsdatter Syvertsen (known from Norwegian band Valkyrien Allstars), they interpret old and new songs – gloomy blues from old 78-records, baroque music and no less beautiful-solemn new songs.
+Always at the centre is Wallumrød's very communicative voice and expression, sometimes giving associations to female artists like Joni Mitchell and Judy Collins and other times to the experimental operatic Klaus Nomi.